MatMasIt/moodlefuse/README.md

 ## Windows binary

-You can easily grab a windows binary in the _realeases_ section, it behaves as the program, make sure to place the env file alongside it
+You can easily grab a Windows binary in the _realeases_ section, it behaves as the program with all dependencies already resolved in a single file (thanks, pyinstaller), make sure to place the env file alongside it with the correct credentials.

+</u>**You need to install [Winsfp](https://winfsp.dev/) to run the program on Windows.**</u>

 ## Installation